 - Review the online information about Field Trips, watch the 5-minute Field Trip Video, and browse the Field Trip Gallery.

-- Download and complete registration form.
+- Download the Companion Sheet and complete the online registration form.

 - There is an $800 minimum for a Field Trip.
 Small groups may combine with other groups and/or sign up for add-ons to meet the minimum.